vatpac-technology/sops/docs/worldflight/Aerodromes/adelaide.md

 ![YPAD SMC Areas of Responsibility](../img/ypadsmcown.png){ width="700" }
   <figcaption>YPAD SMC Areas of Responsibility</figcaption>
 </figure>

+### Pushback Delays
+SMC North will be responsible for delaying aircraft's pushback requests, in order to avoid overloading the taxiways.

+If there are more than **5** aircraft in the queue at the Holding Point for *any runway*, do not approve any more pushback requests.

+#### OzStrips
+All aerodrome controllers must be familiar with the VATPAC [recommended workflow](../../client/towerstrips.md#recommended-workflow) for OzStrips.

+Ensure the Queue function is used to actively to keep track of the order of requests.

 ### Eastern Terminal Taxi Routes
 During **all** Runway Modes, aircraft shall be instructed to taxi in the following area in a **counter-clockwise** pattern.
 Aircraft shall be instructed to **pushback** facing **South-West** (Tail Right).